JohnTrentonCary/rEFInd-Metro/README.md

 [rEFInd](http://www.rodsbooks.com/refind/) is a simplistic boot manager for UEFI based systems.
 This is a clean and minimal theme for it.

-TODO: add a screenshot here
+TODO: add a screenshot here, uuntil then you can check out the [Metro for burg][icons] theme to get an idea

 ### Usage